Open-independent, open-locating-dominating sets: structural aspects of some classes of graphs: Complexity results

-Open-independent, open-locating-dominating sets were first studied by Seo and Slater \cite{Seo-Slater-2017} who gave necessary and sufficient conditions for the existence of an $OLD_{oind}$-set in a graph $G$ that has girth $g(G) \geq 5$.
+Open-independent, open-locating-dominating sets were first studied by Seo and Slater \cite{Seo-Slater-2017} who stated necessary and sufficient conditions for the existence of an $OLD_{oind}$-set in a graph $G$ that has girth $g(G) \geq 5$.
 For general graphs (with arbitrary girth), the conditions stated in Theorem \ref{Seo-Sl-g(5)} are necessary but not sufficient, as is stated in Theorem \ref{OO-general}.
-In our proofs we use frequently Theorem \ref{OO-general}, sometimes without mentioning the fact.
+We frequently use Theorem \ref{OO-general} in our proofs below, sometimes without mentioning the fact.